dquinn25/day-6/day-6.md

 ## The item method
-- Selectng an element from a nodelist
+- Selecting an element from a nodelist
 - Select elements that have a class attribute whose value is hot and store the node list in a variable called elements
 1. Use the length property to check how many elements were found
 1. Store the first element from the NodeList in a variable called firstItem